Log in to v4

 Pull request organization dashboard

-Review teams are a first-class concept in PullApprove, and can define their own members, assignment conditions, and approval requirements.
+Review teams are a first-class concept in PullApprove.
+Each team has conditions for which PRs they're assigned to, and approval requirements.

 Because each team can have their own requirements, you can set up a more fine-grained review process than simply "require X approvals".